akibmiskat/Collection-Frame-Work/README.md

-# Add collection of From Work
+# collection of From Work
-Types of some various collection:
+Types of some various collection of Frame Work:
 _ArrayList
 _LinkedList
 _Queue
+_HashMap